markovchainsmoker/AIND-Planning/research_review.md

 ## Planning in Games: An Overview and Lessons Learned
-### Classical planning (STRIPS)
+### Classical planning
-Classing planning, where we go from an initial state to a goal, requires a good definition of the problem so that A* can be applied.
+Classing planning, where we go from an initial state to a goal using a STRIPS style planner, requires a good definition of the problem so that A* can be applied.
 The first major game to apply this was F.E.A.R. in 2005.
 A planner was implemented to generate NPC behavior.
 This was feasible even 13 years ago due to the problems having short sequences.
 The game spawned a sequel, two expansions and inspired at least 5 other title.
 One of the later iterations, Stalker (2008), added a nested structure so that more complex sequences could be generated out of the core STRIPS search.
-### Hierarchial Networks (HTN)
+### Hierarchial networks
-HTN searches through actions that break down **recursively** using **task decomposition** and was first featured in Killzone 2, as the designers they wanted more control over the behaviors (approaching the Acting Humanly side).
+**HTN** (mentioned in AIND 11.2) searches through actions that break down **recursively** using **task decomposition** and was first featured in Killzone 2, as the designers they wanted more control over the behaviors (approaching the *Acting Humanly* side).
+This aspect of HTN, letting the agent draw on information from the designers, is also discussed in AIND.
 A **SHOP** (Simple Hierarchial Ordered Planner) turned out a big success, and allegedly the players were often suprised that the in-game bots were not in fact online players, thereby passing a type of **Turing test**.
 The later game Transformers : War for Cybertron used a similar **SHOP** algorithm which also tracked the (side)effects of all actions.

 Generally, SHOP focuses on two core issues in planning:
 For many types of planners, including HTN, their limitation is in the flexibility of the domain.
 Custom procedural functions can be hard to integrate when you don’t know how the planner may combine actions while planning.